jkingsec/potluck/INSTALL.md

 1. Download the repo using `git clone https://github.com/jkingsec/potluck.git`
 2. Move server to `/opt` with `sudo mv ~/potluck/src/server /opt/potluck`
-3. Create Potluck group with `sudo groupadd potluck` and add the server
+3. Create Potluck group with `sudo groupadd potluck`
 4. Optionally, create a potluck user with `sudo useradd -g potluck potluck` or add the current user with `sudo usermod -aG potluck $USER`
 5. Assign ownership of the server with `sudo chown -R :potluck /opt/potluck` (or `sudo chown -R potluck:potluck /opt/potluck`)
 6. Change the secret key in `app.py`